apgapg/git-introduction-001/slides.md

 - ✅ Creating Github Account
 - ✅ Installing Git and Creating new Repository
 - ✅ Cloning a Repository
-- ⬜ Knowing Working Tree and Commits
+- ⬜ Knowing Working Tree and Staging Files
 - ⬜ Adding a README.md
 - ⬜ Committing your work
 - ⬜ Uploading new project to Github